-Introduced at the 2005 Greater Los Angeles Auto Show, the HHR wagon flaunts a tall stance like the PT Cruiser's.
-It's built on the same platform as the Chevrolet Cobalt sedan.
+Introduced for 2006, the HHR sees few changes for 2007.
+It flaunts a tall stance like the PT Cruiser's, and it's built on the same platform as the Chevrolet Cobalt sedan.
+Trim levels include the base LS, midlevel 1LT and top-of-the-line 2LT.

-Built with a high roof, this four-door wagon's grille features a prominent Chevrolet bowtie logo.
+Built with a high roof, this four-door wagon's grille features a prominent Chevrolet bow tie logo.
 The HHR has a touch-pad rear liftgate and flared taillamps.
-Like the SSR, the HHR flaunts deep-draw flared fenders that tuck in at the rocker panels.
+The HHR flaunts deep-draw flared fenders that tuck in at the rocker panels.
 A one-piece hood is reminiscent of the 1949 Suburban.
 Single-cavity headlamps incorporate jeweled lighting effects.
 The back window is flush with the body sides.

 Two suspensions and two wheel sizes (16 and 17 inches) are offered.
 In addition to bright chrome exterior trim, the 2LT model includes fog lamps and a bright exhaust tip.